sakina765/ihiga-lite-site/README.md

 - **Prompt-injection resistant grounding** — a farmer's raw message is explicitly delimited from the server-built CONTEXT block sent to Groq, with the system prompt instructed to never treat text after that marker as an additional verified fact, no matter how it's formatted
 - **Anti-enumeration by design** — farmer-lookup endpoints return the same response shape for a real vs. nonexistent id, the same principle already used for conversation lookups
 - **Rate limiting that survives sitting behind a reverse proxy** — `trust proxy` is scoped to exactly Render's one hop, so per-client throttling keys on the real caller's address, not the proxy's
-- **A real Content-Security-Policy** on the frontend — nonce + `strict-dynamic` (never a blanket `unsafe-inline`), plus X-Frame-Options, X-Content-Type-Options, Referrer-Policy, and HSTS in production
+- **A real Content-Security-Policy** on the frontend — nonce + `strict-dynamic` (never a blanket `unsafe-inline`), plus X-Frame-Options, X-Content-Type-Options, Referrer-Policy, and HSTS in production — this covers `/admin/*` too, not just the farmer-facing pages
 - **Database hardening** — TLS certificate validation is enforced (not just encryption without authentication), `synchronize` is hard-blocked in production regardless of env misconfiguration, and a bounded connection pool protects a free-tier Supabase plan from exhaustion
+- **Every admin endpoint is guard-gated** — `AdminGuard` verifies the session JWT and its `role` claim on every `/admin/*` route except login itself; a missing, expired, or non-admin token all collapse to the same 403, and the login endpoint has its own tighter rate limit
 - `/debug/*` is allowlisted to `NODE_ENV=development` specifically — it fails *closed* on anything else (unset, a typo, a staging env), not just excluded on an exact `"production"` match

-**Known limitation, deliberately not solved yet:** there's no authenticated session — `farmerId` is a self-generated UUID the client holds (in `localStorage`) and passes on every request, not a verified account.
+**Known limitation, deliberately not solved yet:** regular farmers have no authenticated session — `farmerId` is a self-generated UUID the client holds (in `localStorage`) and passes on every request, not a verified account.
 That's a scope boundary for this project's current stage, not an oversight; an OTP-verified phone number plus a signed session is the natural next step before this could responsibly handle real farmer data at scale.
+(This limitation is specific to the farmer-facing chat — the admin panel above already requires a real, verified login.)

 ---